nxmatic/nuxeo-browser-extension/README.md

 * Multiple Nuxeo projects are not supported.
 * The extension is only active when a Nuxeo instance in the current active tab.
 * The Hot Reload and Go To Studio buttons are only active when a Studio project is associated with the current Nuxeo server.
+* [CORS config](https://doc.nuxeo.com/pages/viewpage.action?pageId=14257084) must be activated in your Nuxeo server to connect to your repository on API Playground.

 ## Build